patricktomas/wdio-v6-testrail-reporter/README.md

 # WebdriverIO v6 Mocha Testrail Reporter

 ====================
 > A WebdriverIO v6 reporter for Testrail.
-Yes, it works on my machine.
+HAS MAJOR BUG PLEASE DONT USE
 > For v4 version see [original reporter](https://github.com/oxynade/wdio-testrail-reporter)

 ## Configuration